Taiwan Jones

-Taiwan Asti Eric Jones (born July 26, 1988) is an American former professional football running back and return specialist.
+Taiwan Asti Eric Jones (born July 26, 1988) is an American former professional football player who was a running back, return specialist, and special teamer in the National Football League (NFL).
 He played college football for the Eastern Washington Eagles and was selected by the Oakland Raiders in the fourth round of the 2011 NFL draft.
+During his NFL career, Jones was primarily a gunner and jammer on special teams.

 Early life

 Born in San Francisco, Jones graduated from Deer Valley High School in Antioch, California, where he played high school football, in 2007.
 He was the Contra Costa Times Player of the Year and also earned first team San Francisco Chronicle All-Metro honors as a running back.
 Jones was also named MVP of the Bay Valley Athletic League and was his team's MVP on offense.
 He set his school's single season record with 19 touchdowns as a two-way starter.
 He rushed for 1,466 yards (9.3 yards per carry) and 13 touchdowns, and also scored three touchdowns receiving and two on punt returns.
 On defense, Jones had 37 tackles with a sack and three interceptions.
 One of his interceptions he returned for a score.
 He led the Wolverines to a 10–0 regular season record and their first league title.

 In addition to football, he was also a standout athlete for the school's track team.
 At the prelims of the 2007 CIF State Track & Field Championships, he ran career-best times of 10.53 seconds in the 100 meters and 21.32 seconds in the 200 meters, placing 2nd and 7th, respectively.